Differences between NiceLabel 2017 and NiceLabel 6

 - Licensing - All multi-user editions of NiceLabel 2017 are consistently licensed using a simple and transparent licensing method based on the number of printers used.
 For more information, see the NiceLabel 2017 Licensing White Paper.

-- Print history logging and label reprinting - Logging of printing events to a consolidated central database is available in LMS editions and accessible via Control Center web user interface.
-Labels retrieved from printing history can be reprinted on systems running the Automation module.
+- Print history logging and label reprinting - You can log printing events to a database.
+The option is available in LMS editions and accessible via Control Center.
+You can reprint labels retrieved from printing history on systems running the Automation module.
 Local printing log and label reprinting are no longer available.

-NiceLabel 2017 is highly compatible with previous editions of NiceLabel in terms of Label design functionality.
-This means that most labels open and print without any issues.
-When making changes, users need to store the labels in the new .NLBL or .NSLN document formats.
+NiceLabel 2017 is highly compatible with previous editions of NiceLabel in terms of Label design functionalities.
+Most labels open and print without any issues.

 This section lists the differences and currently non-supported functionalities in NiceLabel 2017.
 When opening or importing a NiceLabel 6 .LBL file to a NiceLabel 2017 .NLBL or .NSLN file which uses these features, the system informs you about incompatibility issues.
-These functionalities are ignored.
-Further releases of NiceLabel 2017 might re-introduce some of the below listed functionalities.
+NiceLabel V2017 ignores these functionalities.

 Objects and properties

-- Not supported barcodes.
-The following barcode types are not available in NiceLabel 2017: Royal Mail, Australia Post 4-state, Code128 Pharmacy, Code-32, Kix, Pharmacode, all Postnet barcodes.
-When importing legacy labels, these objects will be removed from the label.
+- Not supported barcodes: Royal Mail, Australia Post 4-state, Code128 Pharmacy, Code-32, Kix, Pharmacode, all Postnet barcodes.
+When importing legacy labels, these objects are removed from the label.
 Support for these barcodes will be added in future releases.

-- Not supported 2D barcodes.
-The following 2D barcode types are not available in NiceLabel 2017: 2D Pharmacode, Codablock F, GridMatrix, DotCode.
+- Not supported 2D barcodes: 2D Pharmacode, Codablock F, GridMatrix, DotCode.
 When importing legacy labels, these objects are removed from the label.
 Support for non-supported 2D barcodes will be added in future releases.

 - OLE object.
 Object linking and embedding (OLE) label design objects are no longer available.
 When importing the existing labels with such objects, they are removed from the label.